dawaltconley/cfn-static-website/docs/git-pipeline.md

 ### UseBuildArtifacts

+Whether to upload the generated files using build artifacts, or manually.

 Type: String
-Description: Whether to upload the generated files using build artifacts, or manually.
 Default: true
 AllowedValues: true,false

 ### SecretsManagerArns

+List of Secret ARNs that the buildspec will reference.

 Type: CommaDelimitedList
-Description: List of Secret ARNs that the buildspec will reference.
 Default:

 ### CacheType